enistuna/Incesoz/README.md

 <h1>İncesöz v1.0</h1>

-***İncesöz*** is an excellent website for anyone who wants to analyze the Turkish language.
-With new sleek website design and methods to retrieve information from, it’s a perfect fit for your studies.
-This project is made using *Python* and *Flask*.
-Website layout and some logos are shared down below.
+**İncesöz** is an excellent website for anyone who wants to analyze the Turkish language.
+With its new, sleek design and methods for retrieving information, it’s a perfect fit for your language studies.
+This project was planned, designed, coded, and published in *August 2024* by yours truly.
+At first, İncesöz v1.0 was hosted using PythonAnywhere's "Hacker" subscription plan, under the `www.incesöz.site` domain.
+However, it is no longer being hosted on the web.
+The website's main page layout and official logos are shown below.
+Feel free to check it out :)

 ---